 Bringing Your New Dog Home!
-Here are the basics of what you will need before you bring your new dog home (applies to puppies, mature dogs, and every age in between).
+Here are the basics of what you will need before bringing your new dog home whether a puppy, mature dog, or any age in between!

 - Collar with an Identification Tag.
 Having a collar with your dog’s name on it and your contact information, becomes very important if your dog gets out of your house or yard or is otherwise lost.
 Get your dog used to wearing a collar at all times…well, except at bath time!
 Collars come in many shapes and sizes so make sure it is simple to put on your dog but stays put (like a simple buckle collar), and that it fits your dog’s neck without choking her.